leoreeves/projects/react-wikipedia-search/README.md

 # [React Wikipedia Search](https://react-wikipedia-search.netlify.com/)

-A *Wikipedia* search, it returns search results in card format with an image (if available).
+A *Wikipedia* search viewer, it returns search results in card format with an image (if available).

 Built using: